kongtaoxing/nftwarper/README.md

 - [x] Fix U256 `Store` trait (waiting for cairo 2.7.0)

   (Fixed using maintain a `(contract_address, index) -> value` mapping and `(contract_address -> array_length)` mapping.
 Still waing for cairo native array storage.)
-- [x] add more tests for access control
+- [x] Add more tests for access control
 - [x] Create a dex for the wrapped token.
+- [ ] Add more function to the pool.

 You are welcomed to contribute!